MocaRaxLin/Fruit-Slayer-Agent/README.md

 In the end, the player with higher score win.

 In addition, we give each player 300 seconds for the entire game.
 The player used up the 300 seconds will lose too.

+reference: all gaming setting is credited to usc cs561 17fall hw2

 ## Project Agents
 We built 3 agents, they are